meddbase/isotope80/README.md

 When the complexity and volume of automation code increases you start to encounter issues.
 As you break parts of your code into reusable steps you start to need to pass the WebDriver instance around (or worse reference it globally), to get reproducible steps you may need to add logging code, you might need to pass config around and you start to need error handling strategies.
 Null reference exceptions are common when you attempt to access elements within a page that do not exist and if not handled then you can leave browsers running beyond the lifetime of your program.
 None of the problems are insurmountable but each one makes the originally trivial and readable code more complex and much harder to maintain.

 ## DSL
 Isotope provides a domain specific language which addresses the problems previously outlined and results in composable code that wraps up the complexity of logging, error handling, driver instance management and passing config behind the scenes allowing you to focus on automation code.
+The equivalent of the Twitter example in Isotope would be:

 ```cs
 //Create the driver for Chrome